stsvilik/node-jpath/README.md

 	* eq( index ) - returns result value by index
 	* select( pattern [, custom_compare_function ]) - performs recursive search
 	* and( pattern ) - this method allows combining of multiple search results.
-	* val() - <Array> returns the final value of selection
+	* val() - {Array} returns the final value of selection

 ### Methods

-select( json, expression ) - performs a traversal and returns you an instance of JPath object
+* select( json, expression ) - performs a traversal and returns you an instance of JPath object

-filter( json, expression ) - performs a traversal and returns a value
+* filter( json, expression ) - performs a traversal and returns a value